 What is the EEO-1 Report?

 The EEO-1 Report is a compliance survey required by federal statute and regulations.
-The survey requires certain companies (based on number of employees and/or federal contractors) to report employment data categorized by race/ethnicity, gender and job category.
+The survey requires certain companies (based on number of employees and/or federal contract activities) to report employment data categorized by race/ethnicity, gender and job category.
 Federal agencies use the EEO-1 Report data to support civil rights enforcement and to analyze employment patterns, such as the representation of women and minorities within companies, industries or regions.

 Do all companies have to complete the EEO-1 Report?